vtexdocs/help-center-content/docs/announcements/en/pricing-v1-module-will-be-discontinued-update-your-store-by-september.md

 ---
-title: Pricing V1 Module will be discontinued: update your store by September
+title: "Pricing V1 Module will be discontinued: update your store by September"
 id: 46YxKNOCLH2Ykw6a9uyxXB
 status: PUBLISHED
 createdAt: 2020-08-14T18:18:05.440Z